WHY BUYERS LEAVE VERKADA

 Hardware + annual licence stack

-Cameras $599-5,199 each (PTZ + multi-sensor reach the top), plus annual licences $199-1,799 each, plus more for advanced features.
+Cameras $599-5,199 each (PTZ and multi-sensor models reach the top), plus annual licences $199-1,799 each, plus more for advanced features.
 A 10-camera site lands at $10,000-25,000+ before the first frame is recorded.

-Sells around the integrator
+Sells around the installer

-2021 breach + 2024 FTC fine
+2021 breach + Sep 2024 FTC fine

 Forever-subscription waste